-In accordance with requirements of the American Bar Association, the law school requires that all students have sufficient contact with each class.
+In accordance with requirements of the American Bar Association, the College of Law requires that all students have sufficient contact with each class.
 Students are allowed to miss no more than 20% of the class hours in any class in any semester to be eligible to sit for the examination.
 The number of classes this correlates to depends on the how often the class meets and the length of each class session.
 Professors have the right to impose more strict attendance guidelines if they so desire.
 For a complete explanation of the Attendance policy and indication of the number of allowable absences in each class, please see the Law Student Handbook under “Attendance”.

 If any student is experiencing anything that is causing him/her to miss class, he/she should consult with the Assistant Dean for Student Affairs prior to exceeding the allowable absences to discuss the situation.